chkk-io/terraform-chkk-k8s-connector/README.md

 ## Chkk K8s Connector Terraform Module

-This Terraform module simplfies the creation of a Chkk K8s Connector.
+This Terraform module simplifies the creation of a Chkk K8s Connector.

 ## Providers